 If you have any S3 Lifecycle configuration associated with the selected Amazon S3 bucket, it is recommended that you limit the scope of lifecycle rules applied to backup files created by the Veeam Backup for AWS appliance.
 Otherwise, the backup files may be unexpectedly deleted or transitioned to another storage class, and the Veeam Backup for AWS appliance will not be able to access the files.
 For more information on managing S3 Lifecycle configurations, see AWS Documentation.

 - To create a new bucket, click Browse.
 In the Select Bucket window, click New Bucket and enter a name for the bucket.
 Veeam Backup & Replication will automatically create a bucket in the specified AWS Region.
 Note that the bucket name must meet the requirements described in AWS Documentation.

 If you plan to enable immutability settings for the created repository:

 - If you want to protect backups stored in the repository from being lost as a result of malware, ransomware or any other malicious actions, you can enable immutability at the repository level.
 To do that, select the Make backups immutable for the entire duration of their retention policy check box.
 For more information on immutability, see the Veeam Backup for AWS User Guide, section How Immutability Works.

 Consider the following:

-- [Applies only if you have chosen to create an archive repository] When you create an archive repository, backups are stored in a secure, durable and low-cost S3 Glacier storage class by default.
+- [Applies only if you choose to create an archive repository] When you create an archive repository, backups are stored in a secure, durable and low-cost S3 Glacier Flexible Retrieval storage class by default.
 To store backups in the lowest-cost S3 Glacier Deep Archive storage class that you plan to access once or twice a year, select the Use the Deep Archive storage class check box.
 Note that after the repository is created, you will be unable to change the selected storage class.